Heritage Explore Tour – 12 Days

 Overnight: Resort

-On our way back from Namobuddha, we visit a Hindu temple called Pashupatinath and a Buddhist monastery called Kapan.
+On our way back from Namobuddha, we visit a Hindu temple called Pashupatinath and a Buddhist stupa called Boudhnath

 Pashupatinath Temple is one of the holiest pilgrimage destinations for all the Hindus of the world.
 The temple is dedicated to Lord Shiva, one of the trinity and the guardian (patron) deity of Nepal.
 This is one of the oldest temples, situated on the banks of the Holy Bagmati River.
 It is a double–roofed golden temple with four triple silver doorways.
 Pashupatinath covers an area of 281 hectares, which is one of the biggest temple complexes in Nepal.